gabrielelibardi/ppo-multiuse/animal/arenas/README.md

 RUN python animal/arenas/create_train_set.py --target-dir /path/to/target/directory

-to create a basic test set that a successfully trained agent is expected to complete.
-In the test set most of the features are random.
+to create a train with many different types of arenas.
+In the train set most of the features are random.

 It includes: